unibuc-cs/software-engineering-product-5togo/README.md

 ### Multi-Location Support
 •	As a user, I want to save and track weather for multiple locations so that I can stay informed about the weather in different places.
 •	As a user, I want to quickly switch between saved locations to view forecasts.
+### Week-Ahead Weather
+•	As a user, I want to be able to check the forecast for multiple days so that I can plan for the comming week.

 ## User Scenarios
 ### Scenario 1: Alex, dedicated corporate worker, 31 years old